zhumingcheng697/Rate-My-Classes-Pro/README.md

 ### Miscellaneous

 - Generate links to share schools, departments, or classes with others
-- Deep linking with custom URL scheme
-- Dark mode support
+- System dark mode support
-- Alternate icon on iOS
 - Auto-reload when reconnects online
 - Sign in with Google
+- Alternate icon on iOS
+- Deep linking with custom URL scheme on iOS and macOS
+- Fullscreen web app on iOS
+- Multiple-tab support on web
+- `mask-icon` on Safari for Mac

 ## Privacy